Pride Scotia: Pride 2008

 This year, when Pride was to be held in Glasgow, the organisers announced they would be splitting from Pride Scotia, forming their own organisation, which they called Pride Glasgow.
 Pride Scotia will still continue to run in Edinburgh every 2 years as it has done previously.
 The re-launched festival was held on 30 August 2008 and was attended by approx 5000 people, and involved a march from Blythswood Square to George Square with a rally and speeches from Nicola Sturgeon deputy first minister, Irfan Rabbani Glasgow City Council Equalities spokesperson Bruce Fraser Chief Executive of Gay Men's Health and Patrick Harvie MSP and leader of the Scottish Green Party.

 Pride 2010

 This was the first year Pride was held in both Glasgow and Edinburgh.
 The Edinburgh arm was held on 26 June, and the Glasgow arm on 17 July.

 Pride 2015

 Pride 2015 was held in Glasgow Green.
 There was a main stage which featured performances from Heather Peace, George Bowie, Union J and Katrina and the Waves.

 Pride 2017

 Pride 2017 was held on 19 and 20 August 2017 at Glasgow Green.
 The annual parade took place on Saturday 19 August 2017 from Glasgow Green at 12pm.

 Pride Awards

-The Pride Awards have been presented at the annual Pride festival each year since 1998.

-The Pride Awards acknowledge the people and the work accomplished in Scotland over the past twelve months, in the name of promoting equality, tolerance and respect.
+The Pride Awards acknowledge the people and the work accomplished in Scotland over the previous twelve months, in the name of promoting equality, tolerance and respect, and have been presented at the annual Pride festival each year since 1998.